Elizabeth’s Story

 When she first started in September 2024, Elizabeth relied on adults to hold her in place while standing, as she was afraid of falling.
 Now, as of February 2025, Elizabeth requires less support to stand and has combined the skill of reaching out to find her toys.

 Her ability to walk has improved greatly.
 When she first began receiving therapy in September 2024, she was moving herself in a gait trainer only when her favorite song was playing.
 By February, she was walking into the clinic while holding onto her parent’s hand.
 She has also begun walking by herself using a reverse walker.
 She is demonstrating increased endurance and is even starting to turn her walker toward a favorite sound.
-And the best part?
-She now walks into the classroom hand-in-hand with mom, dad, or her nanny, showing an incredible level of trust and confidence.

 When it comes to eating, she has also made remarkable progress.
 When she first started, she preferred to eat only with her fingers.
 Now, Elizabeth is using an adapted spoon to scoop her food and is able to bring the spoon up to her mouth with guided physical assistance, then return it to her bowl.